DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/assert.md

 The approach described above allows you to create stable tests with fast runtime and reduces the risk of errors.

-You can specify the assertion query timeout in test code by using the [options.timeout](#options) option.
+You can specify the assertion query timeout in test code with the [options.timeout](#options) option.
-To set the timeout when launching tests, pass the timeout value to the [runner.run](../../using-testcafe/programming-interface/runner.md#run) method if you use an API or specify the [assertion-timeout](../../using-testcafe/command-line-interface.md#--assertion-timeout-ms) option if you run TestCafe from the command line.
+To set the timeout when you launch tests, pass the timeout value to the [runner.run](../../using-testcafe/programming-interface/runner.md#run) method if you use an API or specify the [assertion-timeout](../../using-testcafe/command-line-interface.md#--assertion-timeout-ms) option if you run TestCafe from the command line.

 ## Options

-* options.timeout
+### options.timeout

 {% include assertions/timeout.md %}

-* options.allowUnawaitedPromise
+### options.allowUnawaitedPromise

-{% include assertions/allowUnawaitedPromise.md %}
+{% include assertions/allowunawaitedpromise.md %}